 General wear and tear

 Like any mechanical system, air conditioners endure regular wear.
-Over years of operation, components can become loose or deteriorate, leading to refrigerant leaks.
+Over years of operation, components can become loose or deteriorate, leading to the air conditioner leaking freon.
 Especially in older systems, seals and gaskets can degrade, causing tiny leaks.

 Faulty installation